MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 In the **Payment Journal** window, you can process payments to your vendors by exporting a file together with the payment information from the journal lines.
 You can then upload the file to your electronic bank where the related money transfers are processed.

 > [!NOTE]
->  In the generic version of [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)], a global provider of services to convert bank data to any file format that your bank requires is set up and connected.
+>  In the generic version of FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)] --> --> -->, a global provider of services to convert bank data to any file format that your bank requires is set up and connected.
 In addition, the generic version of [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)] supports the SEPA Credit Transfer format.
 In your country\/region, other formats for electronic payments may be available.
 >
 >  To enable export of bank file formats that are not supported by the generic or local versions of [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)], use the Date Exchange Framework.
 For more information, see [How to: Set Up Data Exchange Definitions](../BusinessFunctionality/DataExchange/how-to-set-up-data-exchange-definitions.md).